RamiKrispin/deploy-flex-actions/README.md

 <br>

-# Set Docker environment
+## Set Docker environment

+The main requirement for build a Docker image, besides having Docker Desktop, is a `Dockerfile` file.
+The `Dockerfile` containes a list of instruction for the `docker build` command about how to constract the image.
 There are multiple approaches for setting a Docker environment with the [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-My approach is to minimize the `Dockerfile` by using utility files and automating the process with `bash` scrip.
+My approach is to minimize the `Dockerfile` length by using utility files and automating the process by using `bash` scrips.
 This makes the `Dockerfile` cleaner, yielding a smaller image size with fewer layers.
 Below is the tree of the `docker` folder in this tutorial:

 ``` shell
 .